Misterguruman/new-world-fans-scraper-and-data/README.md

 ## Usage
 item_data.json is a collection of attributes to items found on the https://newworldfans.com/db endpoint, you can use the "id" attribute of these items to compare with the "image_reference.json" file to know which image is associated with that item.

+The data is a little ugly right now, because I was more interested in the images than the reference, this will be patched soon

 ## Images
 Images have been sorted into different directories by the attributes -> item_type attribute found in item_data.json